joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6490390/2025/07/12/saudi-arabia-fifa-sepp-blatter/

 **Twins’ Byron Buxton homers in final at-bat to complete cycle on bobblehead day**\
-`Buxton completed the feat on his bobblehead day.
-It's the first cycle at Target Field, which opened in 2010.`\
+`The All-Star put on a show with the Twins' first cycle since 2019 and the first-ever cycle at Target Field, which opened in 2010.`\
 https://nytimes.com/athletic/6490433/2025/07/12/byron-buxton-cycle-twins-bobblehead-day/

 **Mexico has taken steps to curb drug trade and illegal migration.
 Trump says it’s not enough.**\